fgindraud/meowww/Readme.md

 The server is self contained after compilation in release mode.
 Chat content is not logged and not stored on disk, so it is destroyed when the server is closed.
 Chat supports multiple independent chat rooms, with no discovery.
+Chat rooms are created on the fly, when first used.

 ## Requirements
 Server: Rust.